 Maintain a constant pace to avoid overexerting your dog.

-Last and essential, avoid tying the leash on the bicycle handle.
-The dog may jerk off when you least expect it and may cause an injury.
+Last and essential, do not tie the leash to the bicycle handle.
+The dog may jump off when you least expect it and cause an injury.

 Is It Possible to Outrun a German shepherd?